It’s the age-old breakfast compliment competition. It’s a juice joust that extends far beyond just the breakfast table too.

 Some studies have found that pineapple can reduce inflammation.
 It is thought that this is mainly due to a compound in pineapples called bromelain.
 Bromelain could be similarly effective at reducing inflammation as non-steroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen, but with fewer side effects.

 Pineapple juice could also contribute toward strengthening your immune system.
 This is also due to the bromelain content in pineapples.
+A great addition on top of your regular apple juice or orange juice

 Tomato juice makes a great workout recovery drink.
 It works wonders to give you a lovely fresh feeling.
 Try it on ice with a little pinch of salt.